Skip to main content

 5. Serverless Security: New Paradigms

 Input Validation: Serverless functions are still susceptible to traditional attacks like SQL injection and XSS.
+I learned this when testing a function that accepted user input without validation.
 The ephemeral nature doesn't excuse proper input validation.
+The same security principles apply, they just happen in a different execution model.

 Dependency Management: Vulnerable dependencies in serverless functions can be exploited just like in traditional applications.
-Regular scanning and updates remain essential.
+When I scanned my OpenFaaS functions with Grype v0.74.1, I found that 4 out of 7 functions had vulnerable dependencies.
+Regular scanning and updates remain essential, probably more so because function dependencies aren't always visible in standard container scans.

 Embracing DevSecOps: Security as Code

-Our salvation came from integrating security into every stage of the development lifecycle.
-DevSecOps became more than a buzzword—it became our survival strategy.
+My approach evolved from reactive security scanning to integrating security into every stage of development.
+DevSecOps became more than a buzzword.
+It became my survival strategy in cloud-native environments.

 The Reality of Implementation